-Did Niccolo Machiavelli affirm that “the end justifies the means”?
+Did Niccolò Machiavelli say: “The end justifies the means”?

-The notorious phrase that the end justifies funds in a variety of discussions is often attributed to the thinker of the Renaissance of Niccolo Machiavelli.
-We checked if this statement is in his writings.
+The undisputed phrase that the end justifies the means is often attributed to the Renaissance thinker Niccolo Machiavelli in a variety of discussions.
+We checked whether this statement is in his writings.

-At the same time, the widespread attitude to the political thought of Machiavelli, as a rule, is quite one -sided and does not take into account the context of his time.
-We can say that the thinker was a supporter of the notorious stability, but in his historical era it was exactly what was so lacked by the fragmented Italian states, constantly enjoying among themselves and at the same time mired in internal intrigues.
-According to Machiavelli, the purpose or mission of the sovereign (yes, taken beyond the scope of everyday morality) is not to take power and hold it at all costs in their own interests, but still use this power for the good of the state and citizens.
-If the sovereign and it is permissible to be outside of morality, then this is not just because he is the sovereign, but due to the fact that his subjects are also living people with their vices and interests, not examples of infallible virtue.
+At the same time, the widespread attitude towards Machiavelli's political thought is, as a rule, quite one-sided and does not take into account the context of his time.
+We can say that the thinker was a supporter of the notorious stability, but in his historical era this was exactly what the fragmented Italian states, constantly at war with each other and at the same time mired in internal intrigues, lacked.
+According to Machiavelli, the goal or mission of the sovereign (yes, beyond the scope of everyday morality) is not to take power and hold it at any cost in his own interests, but still to use this power for the benefit of the state and citizens.
+If a sovereign is allowed to be outside of morality, it is not simply because he is a sovereign, but because his subjects are also living people with their own vices and interests, and not at all examples of infallible virtue.

-Machiavelli lived in a difficult time, when it would be difficult (and even strange) to maintain cloudless optimism regarding human nature.
-And the significance of his thoughts is not that he allegedly proposed a theoretical justification, why politicians are permissible to be unprincipled and immoral, but that he, in fact, was in his field the first realist, ready to soberly talk about sovereigns and their subjects, types of power and ways to withhold it, and not build utopian models of how everything could be.
-Almost all political thought to Machiavelli was devoted to this.
-He I called “Follow the truth is not imaginary, but real - unlike those many who portrayed the republics and the state, which no one really knew or saw.”
-If you attribute to Machiavelli any phrase that is actually not in his works, it would be better if it sounded like “politics for politics”.
-Because his significant contribution to the development of Western thought was precisely in the fact that he was the first to separate the sphere of political from religion and morality and began to talk about real-existing states and societies instead of imagining some ideal ones.
+Machiavelli lived in a difficult time, when it would have been difficult (and even strange) to maintain unclouded optimism about human nature.
+And the significance of his thought is not that he allegedly offered some kind of theoretical justification for why it is permissible for politicians to be unprincipled and immoral, but that he, in fact, was the first realist in his field, ready to soberly talk about sovereigns and their subjects, types of power and ways of maintaining it, and not build utopian models of how everything ideally could be.
+Almost all political thought before Machiavelli was devoted to this.
+He's the same called for “to follow the truth, not imaginary, but real - unlike those many who depicted republics and states, which in reality no one knew or saw.”
+If we were to attribute any phrase to Machiavelli that is not actually in his writings, it would better sound like “politics for politics.”
+Because his significant contribution to the development of Western thought was precisely that he was the first to separate the sphere of the political from religion and morality and began to talk about actually existing states and societies instead of imagining some ideal ones.

-It is symbolic that sometimes the expression "the end justifies the means" attributed Living later Thomas Hobbes (1588–1679) - another thinker who adhered to pessimistic views on the nature of man and saw the role of a strong state in the salvation of people from themselves.
-This is also a statement Binded With the younger contemporary of Machiavelli Ignatius Loyola (1491–1556), the founder of the Jesuit Order, as well as a member of this order Antonio Escobar-i-Mendos.
-But used This attribution is more likely critics and opponents of the Jesuits.
+It is symbolic that sometimes the expression “The end justifies the means” attributed to the later Thomas Hobbes (1588–1679), another thinker who held pessimistic views of human nature and saw the role of a strong state in saving people from themselves.
+This statement also tied up with Machiavelli's younger contemporary Ignatius Loyola (1491–1556), founder of the Jesuit order, and also a member of this order, Antonio Escobar y Mendoza.
+But used this attribution is rather made by critics and opponents of the Jesuits.

-Thus, the phrase “the end justifies the means”, like many other widely used expressions, is attributed incorrectly.
-There were authors who did not write this, although perhaps they would have agreed to some extent with a similar idea (Machiavelli).
-There were also those who used a similar phrase, but, as follows from the context, obviously did not agree with her (Ovid), and those who were attributed to their critics and opponents (Jesuits) to whom the contradictory statement was attributed to her.
+Thus, the phrase “The ends justify the means,” like many other commonly used expressions, is misattributed.
+There were authors who did not write this, although they might have agreed to some extent with such an idea (Machiavelli).
+There were also those who used a similar phrase, but, as the context suggests, obviously did not agree with it (Ovid), and those to whom the controversial statement was attributed by their critics and opponents (the Jesuits).

 What do our verdicts mean?